flaviusb/synless/README.md

 There are data structures that represent matchers on each of the four TokenTree enum arms, and represent combinators on arbitrary matchers.

-There is a `transformation` function that uses these same datastructures to recursively match and transform a TokenStream.
+There is a `transform` function that uses these same datastructures to recursively match and transform a TokenStream.

 ## Testing